theochem/horton/doc/download_and_install_setup_cfg.rst

 of these.
 The ``setup.py`` script attempts to detect all of the compiler and linker settings for these libraries automatically.

-For each library, following attempts are made (in the given order) to detect the compiler and linker flags.
-If an attempt gives a set of satisfactory flags, further steps are not considered for that library.
+For **each** library, following attempts are made (in the given order) to detect the compiler and linker flags.
+If the attempt succeeds, i.e. gives a set of satisfactory flags, further steps are not considered for that library.\

+1. Read in environment variables for compilation and link options for that library.

-1. If a file ``setup.cfg`` is present in the root of the source tree, and it contains compile and link options for a given library, as documented in :ref:`cfgfile`, the automatic configuration for that library is skipped.
-One can override the settings in ``setup.cfg`` with equivalent environment variables.
+2. Read ``setup.cfg`` in the root of the source tree for compilation and link options for that library, as documented in :ref:`cfgfile`.

-2. For LibXC and LibInt2, ``setup.py`` will try to use the static link libraries in the ``depends`` directory.
+3. Statically link libraries in the ``depends`` directory (for LibXC and LibInt2).

-3. The program ``pkg-config`` tries to get all of the compiler and linker flags for each library.
+4. Use program ``pkg-config`` to get all of the compiler and linker flags for each library.
 See http://www.freedesktop.org/wiki/Software/pkg-config/ for more details.

-4. If you have a ``setup.*.cfg`` file in the directory ``data/setup_cfgs`` that corresponds to your operating system and CPU architecture, then it is used.
+5. Read ``setup.*.cfg`` file in the directory ``data/setup_cfgs`` that
+   corresponds to your operating system and CPU architecture for compilation and link options for that library.

-5. A default library name is used for dynamic linking: ``xc``, ``int2`` and ``atlas``, for LibXC, LibInt2 and BLAS, respectively.
+6. Dynamically link libraries using default library names: ``xc``, ``int2`` and ``atlas``, for LibXC, LibInt2 and BLAS, respectively.

 However, if these steps do not result in decent compiler/linker options for some library or the dependencies are not installed, then the compilation will fail and you will get a compiler error message.

-The following sections explain how one can override the default guesses of the ``setup.py`` script.
+The following sections explain how you can override the default guesses of the ``setup.py`` script.

 .. _cfgfile: